 Avalanche knock off Blues

-Cale Makar and Andre Burakovsky scored 22 seconds apart late in the second period, Nathan MacKinnon and Tyson Jost also scored, and the Colorado Avalanche beat the St. Louis Blues 5-3 in Denver on Saturday.
-MacKinnon and Burakovsky each added an assist, Ian Cole had two assists and Philipp Grubauer stopped 22 shots.
+Cale Makar and Andre Burakovsky scored 22 seconds apart late in the second period, Nathan MacKinnon and Tyson Jost also scored, and the Colorado Avalanche beat the St. Louis Blues, 5-3, in Denver on Saturday.
+MacKinnon and Burakovsky each added an assist, Ian Cole had two assists and Philipp Grubauer stopped 21 shots.
 Gabriel Landeskog scored into an empty net with 1.8 seconds left.

-David Perron and Alex Pietrangelo each had a goal and an assist, Oskar Sundqvist also scored and Zach Sanford and Ryan O'Reilly had two assists each.
-Jordan Binnington allowed four goals on 11 shots before being replaced by Jake Allen, who had seven saves.
+David Perron and Alex Pietrangelo each had a goal and an assist, Oskar Sundqvist also scored and Zach Sanford and Ryan O'Reilly had two assists each for the Blues.
+Jordan Binnington allowed four goals on 11 shots before being replaced by Jake Allen, who had six saves.

 MacKinnon gave Colorado a 1-0 lead early in the first period when he scored at 3:41, his 28th of the season.
 The Blues went on their first power play late in the first and kept the puck in the Avalanche end until Perron scored on a screened shot at 18:04.
 It was his 21st of the season.